arunsai63/ssl-anywhere/README.md

 # ssl-anywhere
+this is a proxy server
 need to redirect to a http server from https url? you can deploy this in a small server and url it to point to any url

-nodejs is perfect for this proxy king of server

 # commands for amazon linux 2023